jackseceng/LinkShort/security.md

 If you find a bug please first check [the issues page](https://github.com/jackseceng/LinkShort/issues?q=is%3Aissue%20state%3Aopen%20label%3Abug) for open bugs

-- If your bug is already a reported issue, please give it a like and add any additional context you think is useful
+If your bug is already a reported issue, please give it a like and add any additional context you think is useful

-- If your bug is not on the status page, please [report a vulnerability on the repository security page](https://github.com/jackseceng/LinkShort/security/advisories/new)

 ## Tooling

 This is a list of tooling used by this repository to find vulnerabilities & bugs.
-> Security findings with a criticality of Medium or higher are considered a failure on PR checks
+- PR checks are not currently set to fail if a vulnerability is found, please review your PR scans before requesting a review.
+- Unfixed vulnerabilities of medium severity or higher must be justified to a PR reviewer before merging

 | Capability | Tool    |